This post may contain affiliate links.

 Also, if you have time, and I never seem to, La Canadienne at 273 Laurier Ouest has wonderful boots.

 Why is shopping so exhausting?
 Don’t you need a whirlpool and sauna break about now?
-Here are a couple of options: If you’re staying at Hotel Le Crystal head to the spa, sauna and outdoor whirlpool on the 12th floor great for views of Mount Royal.
+Here are a couple of options: If you happen to be staying at Hotel Le Crystal like I was, head to the spa, sauna and outdoor whirlpool on the 12th floor great for views of Mount Royal.

 For something completely different taxi it back down to the Old Port of Montreal to Bota Bota, a Nordic-style bathing complex based on hot and cold water therapies set on … a boat!